Counthorpe and Creeton: Summary

 Several small streams rise in the Parish, most of which drain into the West Glen river.
-There are several springs neat Counthorpe House.
+There are several springs near Counthorpe House.
 There is a steep-sided valley south of the Quarries, through which one of the springs drains North-west, falling from around 75 or 80m to just below 55m at the bottom of the valley.
-To the east the west Glen runs in a wider U-shaped valley with an alluvial floor.
+To the east the West Glen runs in a wider U-shaped valley with an alluvial floor.
 The river is between 55m contours, with the land rising to east and west to more than 65m.